Browse FAQs by topic

 How do I amend my password, address, phone numbers or e-mail address?

-Sign in and go to the My Profile section of the website (depicted by a figure in the top right hand corner of the screen).
+Sign in and go to the My Profile section of the website.
 You can change your details accordingly by clicking on the “Edit” tab beside your chosen field and completing the easy to follow steps.

 Can I pay by cash, cheque, credit card or bank draft?